Manifestation and development of this skill in ages 6-10

 Action and Responsibility:

-- Children begin to see the impact of their behavior on the world, fostering a proactive mindset.
+• Children begin to see the impact of their behaviour on the world, fostering a proactive mindset.